Chang Fu-hsing (musician)

-Chang Fu-hsing (張福興 (张福兴, Zhāng Fúxìng), February 1, 1888 – March 5, 1954) was a Taiwanese violinist who was born in Miaoli County and later settled in Taihoku (today Taipei).
-He was the first Taiwanese musician to study in Japan, and helped train many musicians in Taiwan.
+Chang Fu-hsing (張福興 (张福兴, Zhāng Fúxìng), 1 February 1888 – 3 March 1954) was a Taiwanese violinist and musical educator who trained numerous musicians in Taiwan and known for the first to survey indigenous music of Taiwan.

-Life
+Biography

-Chang Fu-hsing was born in Toufenzhuang, Miaoli (now Toufen City, Miaoli County).
-After graduating from Toufen Public Elementary School, he enrolled in the Taiwan Governor-General's National Language School and graduated in 1907.
-In 1908, he was recommended for admission to the Tokyo Music School in Ueno, and was the first Taiwanese to study music in Japan.
-There he was given the opportunity to learn to play the organ, not yet introduced to Taiwan.
-In order to put his studies into practice, Chang also took violin lessons in his final year of study.
+Born in Toufen, Miaoli County, Chang studied in the Toufen Public Elementary School and later Taiwan Governor-General's National Language School, graduating in 1907.
+A year later, he was nominated to study in the Tokyo Music School to learn pipe organ which was not yet introduced to Taiwan at that time, becoming the first Taiwan music student to study in Japan.
+Chang also took violin lessons in his final year of study.
 Chang's advisor was Akatarō Shimazaki.
 His classmates included the composer Kiyoshi Nobutoki and the cellist Hagiwara Eiichi.